Understanding the Human Digestive System:

 Consequently… when our gut ecology is out of balance or impaired in any way…we suffer!

 Insults to our probiotic and digestive system health can include:

-Antibiotics, alcohol, antacids, all drugs, coffee, tea, all sources of caffeine, chlorine in our drinking water (and in our bathing water), chronic dehydration, lack of exercise, too much negative stress in the forms of worry and anxiety, not enough sleep, overeating, anti-depressant drugs, carbonated beverages of all kinds (even carbonated water!), cigarettes, any inhaled tobacco smoke, chewing tobacco, most commercial grade tobacco products, processed foods in general, food additives such as preservatives, coloring agents, flavor enhancers, and artificial sweeteners, dairy products, microwave ovens, excess sugar in any form, excess consumption of fruit juices from concentrates, excess meat consumption, excess flour products consumption (breads, pastries, baked goods using flour, etc.), exposure to environmental pollutants, solvents, chemical cleaning agents, pesticides, herbicides, fungicides, etc., petro-chemical out-gassing from plastics in various building materials and supplies including carpets, flooring, and wallboards, glues, magic markers, clothes made from certain synthetic fibers, paints, paint thinners, eating too late at night, eating or drinking anything too cold, not chewing enough, and the list goes on.
+antibiotics, alcohol, antacids, all drugs, coffee, tea, all sources of caffeine, chlorine in drinking water, chlorine in bathing water, chronic dehydration, lack of exercise, too much negative stress in forms of worry and anxiety, not enough sleep, overeating, anti-depressant drugs, carbonated beverages of all kinds (even carbonated water!), cigarettes and any inhaled tobacco smoke, chewing tobacco, processed foods in general, additives, colorings, preservatives, artificial sweeteners, flavor enhancers, dairy products, microwaves, excess sugar in any form, excess consumption of fruit juices from concentrates, excess meat consumption, exposure to environmental pollutants (solvents, cleaning agents, pesticides, herbicides, fungicides, etc.), petro-chemical out-gassing from plastics in various building materials (carpets, floorings, clothes, glues, magic markers, paints, paint thinners, etc.), eating too late in the day, eating or drinking anything too cold, the lack of thorough chewing, and the list goes on.

 - Learn more about New Earth's